jackdbd/personal-website/11ty/README.md

-# 11ty collections, filters, shortcodes and transforms
+# 11ty collections, filters, shortcodes, transforms, and plugins

 This directory contains: